 - Report monthly the activities developed at the University of Miami, highlighting the most relevant to the observership.
 Present these reports to Dr. Ricardo Komotar.

 - Provide a written report of observership experience for publication in the Argentine Journal of Neurosurgery.
 Also, provide this written report to the CNS Foundation by sending to the Manager of the CNS Foundation.
 (Foundation@CNS.org).
 This written report must first be submitted for review and approval to Dr. Ricardo Komotar.

-- Present the results of the clinical investigation project at the scientific session of the AANC 2021 and the SNOLA 2022.
+- Present the results of the clinical investigation project at the scientific session of the annual AANC and the SNOLA meetings.